freeskier93/apcupsd2influx2.x/README.md

 This container also fixes issues with future datatype conflicts because datatypes are strictly defined.
 In particular, trying to infer UPS serial number datatype can cause serious issues with InfluxDB since you can't delete/modify fields.
 Some UPSs may be all numbers the data is converted to an integer/float, while other UPSs may have letters so they get converted to strings.
 If this happens (say when changing UPSs) it will cause errors when writing the data to Influx.

+## TODO
+- [ ] Perform energy consumption calculation and provide it as a field called ENERGY
+- [ ] Allow user to give cost per kWh and calculate costs, then provide that as a field called COST
+- [ ] Allow user to provide a config file that defines cost per kWh for various time ranges that way costs can be calculated for Time of Use

 ## Environment Variables

 | Environment Variable | Default Value | Description |